Want to get into meditating but don't know where to start? We got you!

 So, you know that you want to start meditating (after all, it does boast a TON of potential benefits), but you might not be sure where to start, or even how to do it.
-There is a big misconception with the practice of meditation that you have to be able to clear your mind of any and all thoughts and be perfect at entering a next level zen-like state … The truth is, meditation is a practice and just the act of trying to slow your mind down and be present is what it is all about.
+There is a big misconception with the practice of meditation that you have to be able to clear your mind of any and all thoughts and be perfect at entering a next level zen-like state, which often isn’t the case.

-For those of you who are looking for a little help in getting started, we have put together some of our best tips for the new meditator.
+For those of you who are looking for a little help in getting started, we have gathered some tips to help on your journey.

 Transcendental Mediation is the practice of getting the mind still, and focusing on your breath or a mantra, with the idea of transcending your own thoughts to get into a meditative state.
 Mindfulness meditation is more about staying very focused on your body, and in the present moment.
 This form of meditation is a great one if you want to meditate using personal affirmations.